 - 1/2 cup (110 g) light brown sugar

 - 1 teaspoon sea salt

 - 1 cup (240 ml) apple cider

 - 1/4 cup (60 ml) apple sauce

-- 2 cups (480ml) heavy whipping cream, at cold temperature – straight from the fridge
+- 2 cups (480 ml) heavy whipping cream, cold (straight from the refrigerator)

 - Preheat oven to 350°F (175°C) and butter three 7-inch (18-cm) cake pans.
 Dust all three with flour, shake out excess and set aside.

 - Divide batter evenly between the pans and bake for 20-30 minutes, until a toothpick inserted in the center of each cake comes out clean.
-Cool cakes in the pans for about 10 minutes, then flip upside down on a clean kitchen towel and let cool completely.
-At this point you can wrap each cake and store all three in the refrigerator for a few hours or overnight, as that makes the cake easier to assemble.
+Cool cakes in the pans for about 10 minutes, then flip them upside down on a clean kitchen towel and let cool completely before assembly.
+(At this point you can wrap each cake and store all three in the refrigerator for a few hours or overnight, as that makes the cake easier to assemble.)

-- When your cake layers are completely cool, make the frosting: Cream mascarpone in a bowl with a spatula.
-Pour over whipping cream and beat with a hand mixer (or in a stand mixer) on medium-high speed until soft peaks form.
-Add maple syrup and sugar and beat for another minute or two, until the frosting is smooth and form firm peaks.
-(Do not over-beat!!
+- Combine mascarpone and whipping cream in a large bowl (or bowl of your stand mixer).
+Beat on low speed until soft peaks form.
+Add maple syrup and sugar and beat for a few more minutes, just until the frosting is smooth and you see firm peaks.
+(Do not over-beat!
 The frosting has to be smooth and it should hold its form when you grab some with a spoon, but know that it’ll harden even more as the cake chills).